Motion by mean curvature in interacting particle systems: Introduction

 \mn {\bf Step 3.} Proposition \ref{215} takes care of the values away from the interface.
-The next step is to take care of the values on the interface by showing that the probability the dual gives a 1 (resp.
-0) at $x$ for a general initial condition $p$ is almost the same as the probability the branching Brownian motion computes a 1 (resp.
-0) at $d(x,t)\pm K_1e^{K_2t}\ep|\log\ep|$ in the one dimensional system with the special initial condition.

-That result is Proposition \ref{2.16}.
-It is proved by using a result, Lemma \ref{217}, that compares the values computed by the one-dimensional branching Brownian motion at
+The next step is to take care of the values near the interface by showing that the probability the dual gives a 1 (resp.
+0) at $x$ for a general initial condition $p$ is almost the same as the probability the algorithm in Section \ref{compp} computes a 1 (resp.
+0) at $d(x,t)\pm K_1e^{K_2t}\ep|\log\ep|$ in the one dimensional system with the special initial condition $p_0(x)=u_- \cdot 1_{\{x<0\}}+u_+\cdot1_{\{x\geq 0\}}$.
+See Proposition \ref{2.16} for this result.
+The key step to proving Proposition \ref{2.16} is Lemma \ref{217}, which compares the values computed by the algorithm in $d=1$ at